aashi-taori/spc4004-code-generation-project/prompts.md

 ## Prompt 1 - Initial Code (iteration_1_initial.py)
 "Write Python code to predict credit card default using a decision tree classifier.
 Load the dataset from a CSV file called 'credit_default.csv'.
-The target column is called 'default payment next month'.
+The target column is called 'default.payment.next.month'.
 Train a decision tree on the data and print the accuracy."

 ## Prompt 2 - Adding Evaluation Metrics (iteration_2_eval_metrics.py)